noraracht/kf2d/README.md

 ###### Output:
 All output files from this command are stored in **$OUTPUT_DIR**.

 This command generates normalized k-mer frequencies for every entry in the **$INPUT_DIR**.
 For every entry it outputs corresponding single file (comma delimited) with extention `.kf`.
-Next this command will compute subtrees (file with extension `.subtrees` that lists every leaf of a phylogeny and its corresponding subtree number) and corresponding true distance matrices (files named `$PREFIX_subtree_$SUBTREE_NUM.di_mtrx`).
+Next this command will compute subtrees (file with extension `.subtrees` that lists every leaf of a phylogeny and its corresponding subtree number) and corresponding true distance matrices (files named `*subtree_INDEX.di_mtrx`).
 Output includes a classifier model called `classifier_model.ckpt` and distance models for every subtree.

 Combination function to perform query preprocessing, classification and distance computation
 ------------